nalind/buildfarm/README.md

 ==
 (still workshopping the name)

-+**This repository is a PoC for a feature in [podman](https://github.com/containers/podman), and once the feature arrives in a podman release, this repository will be archived.**
+**This repository is a PoC for a feature in [podman](https://github.com/containers/podman), and once the feature arrives in a podman release, this repository will be archived.**

 What are we doing here?
 --